 Liberty is distributing our Series C Rights directly to holders of Liberty common stock, on a pro rata basis, pursuant to the distribution.
+We will announce the determination of the subscription price, the commencement of the rights offering and the scheduled expiration time by press release as well as provide such information pursuant to a supplement to this prospectus to be filed on the first trading day following the subscription price determination period.

 We will pay D.F.
-King & Co., Inc., the information agent, an estimated fee of approximately \$[ • ] and Computershare Trust Company, N.A., the subscription agent, an estimated fee of approximately \$[ • ] for their services in connection with this rights offering (which includes the subscription agent's fees associated with the exercise but not the sale of rights).
+King & Co., Inc., the information agent, an estimated fee of approximately \$[•] and Computershare Trust Company, N.A., the subscription agent, an estimated fee of approximately \$[•] for their services in connection with this rights offering (which includes the subscription agent's fees associated with the exercise but not the sale of rights).
 We have also agreed to reimburse the information agent and the subscription agent their reasonable expenses.

-We estimate that our total expenses in connection with the rights offering, including registration, legal, printing and accounting fees, will be \$[ • ].
+We estimate that our total expenses in connection with the rights offering, including registration, legal, printing and accounting fees, will be \$[•].